mnguye49/finalProject/SRS.md

   * **Preconditions:** A list of the preconditions for the use case.
 This should be a list of the preconditions for the use case, which are the conditions that must be met before the use case can be executed.
 Continuing with the restaurant example, the customer must have money in their wallet and the cashier must be logged in to the system before the use case of ordering food can be executed.
   * **Postconditions:** A list of the postconditions for the use case.
 This should be a list of the postconditions for the use case, which are the conditions that must be met after the use case has been executed.
 Continuing with the restaurant example, the customer must have their food and the cashier must have the customer's money after the use case of ordering food has been executed.

+* **UC-1**
+  * **Description:** The user makes an order by clicking on a button/link that takes them to a page where they can choose from a preset cake or create their own custom cake.
+After choosing their cake, the website then takes them to a page with a form where they have to select the date of the pickup/delivery and if they are not logged into a rewards account, enter in a name for the order.
+Once that information is filled in, they are taken to a page where they must fill in their debit/credit card information.
+If any of the required infomation needed is missing from the forms, the user cannot proceed until it is filled in.
+The website then processes the payment and makes sure that the infomation entered is valid.
+Once the payment is processed, the user can choose to either pick up their cake in person or have it delivered to a specified location.
+If they choose to pick it up in person, they are taken to a page where they can locate the closest store location near them to have it made.
+If they choose to have it delivered, they are instead taken to a form where they are required to fill in the address in which the cake is to be delivered and an approximate time that it should arrive.
+After filling in all of the required information, the user's order is then complete.
+  * **Actors:** Customer/User and Website
+  * **Preconditions:** The user must be on the website, in the case of allergies, have an idea of what the cake can and can't have and have a method of payment before they can place an order.
+The user must also fill in all of the required information in the forms in order to proceed.
+  * **Postconditions:** After an order is placed, the customer must have a message stating that their order placed and a receipt and eventually receive their cake.
+The business must have recieved confirmation that an order has been placed, payment for said order as well as the name placed under it and the date and time it has to be finished and if it is a delivery, the location of the delivery.
+* **UC-2**
+  * **Description:** The user wants to create a rewards account to get special perks.
+The user clicks a link provided on the website that takes them to a page where they can register.
+Once on the page, they have to enter in their name as well as a valid email account and a strong password.
+If the email provided is already in the system, the website must notify the user about this and prompt them to input a different email address.
+In addition, the user cannot proceed until they have filled in all of the required information.
+Once the information entered is confirmed to be valid, the website's backend must store it into the system and keep it there.
+The user is then taken to a login screen where they can enter in the information to log into their newly created account.
+  * **Actors:** Customer/User and backend of the website.
+  * **Preconditions:** The user must have a valid email account and not be logged in before they can register for a rewards account.
+  * **Postconditions:** After the user successfully registers, they must have a rewards account that they can log in and out of.
+In future orders, they must also receive the rewards promised to them after a certain amount of orders or money spent.
+The website must have the user's information in the system so that it can verify who the said user is.

 ## User Stories

 In this section, you should list user stories for the project.
 User stories are a short description of how a user will be interacting with the system.
 Each group member must supply at least two user stories.
 Each user story should be written in the following format: